-Table 4.
+Table 5.
 XEDIT Subcommand Summary

 Function Subcommand

 To create or edit a file Xedit

-To enter data Input
+To enter data I nput

 To display file lines Туре

 To move the line pointer Down Up TOP Bottom

 To move the column pointer CLocate CFirst

 To locate data CLocate

 To make changes to the file Change CInsert CDelete CAppend

 To recover deleted data RECover

-To delete lines DELete
+Table 5.
+XEDIT Subcommand Summary (continued)

 Function Subcommand

+To delete lines DEL ete

 To replace a line Replace

 To move lines MOve

-To copy lines СОру
+To copy lines сору

 To repeat a subcommand =

 To control special characters SET IMage

 To define logical tabs SET TABS

 To display tab settings Query TABS

 To display the logical record length Query LRecl

 To alter special character ALter

 To end an editing session without saving the changes QUIT

 To save automatically after changing a specified number of lines SET AUtosave

 To save the changed file when you have finished working on it FILE

 To store lines in temporary file for subsequent embed in another PUT

 To embed a complete or a partial copy of one file in another GET

 To simulate writing in the prefix area of the current line LPrefix